jpthiele/dealii-Wiki/Intel-Trace-Analyzer-and-Collector.md

 ### 1.b) Build downstream library/project

-Add to `CMakeList.txt`
+Configure the user project/library as usual
 ```
-IF (DEFINED USE_VT)
-  ADD_DEFINITIONS(-DUSE_VT)
-ENDIF (DEFINED USE_VT)
+cmake ../ -DDEAL_II_DIR=/path/to/dealii
 ```

-and then build the user project/library as usual
+Similar to the above, you can manually add timers to certain parts of the project and then build it

 ```
-cmake ../ -DDEAL_II_DIR=/path/to/dealii -DUSE_VT
 make all -j20
 ```
-Similar to the above, you can manually add timers to certain parts of the project.

 ### 2. Prepare a configuration file  `trace.conf`
 ```